Ran (film): Development

 Kurosawa was influenced by the William Shakespeare play King Lear and borrowed elements from it.
 Both depict an aging warlord who decides to divide up his kingdom among his children.
 Hidetora has three sons – Taro, Jiro, and Saburo – who correspond to Lear's daughters Goneril, Regan, and Cordelia.
 In both, the warlord foolishly banishes anyone who disagrees with him as a matter of pride – in Lear it is the Earl of Kent and Cordelia; in Ran it is Tango and Saburo.
 The conflict in both is that two of the lord's children ultimately turn against him, while the third supports him, though Hidetora's sons are far more ruthless than Goneril and Regan.
 Both King Lear and Ran end with the death of the entire family, including the lord.

 There are some crucial differences between the two stories.
 King Lear is a play about undeserved suffering, and Lear himself is at worst a fool.
 Hidetora, by contrast, has been a cruel warrior for most of his life: a man who ruthlessly murdered men, women, and children to achieve his goals.
 In Ran, Lady Kaede, Lady Sue, and Tsurumaru were all victims of Hidetora.
 Whereas in King Lear the character of Gloucester had his eyes gouged out by Lear's enemies, in Ran it was Hidetora himself who gave the order to blind Tsurumaru.
-The role of the Fool has been expanded into a major character (Kyoami), and Lady Kaede serves as the equivalent of Goneril, but is given a more complex and important character.
+The role of the Fool has been expanded into a major character (Kyoami).
 Kurosawa was concerned that Shakespeare gave his characters no past, and he wanted to give his version of King Lear a history.

 The complex and variant etymology for the word Ran used as the title has been variously translated as "chaos", "rebellion", or "revolt"; or to mean "disturbed" or "confused".